Uralla Shire: Current composition and election method

-Uralla Shire Council is composed of nine Councillors elected proportionally as three separate wards, each electing three Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is by the Councillors at the first meeting of the council.
-The most recent election was held on 8 September 2012 and the makeup of the council is as follows:
+Uralla Shire Council is composed of nine councillors elected proportionally as three separate wards, each electing three councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.

-The current Council, elected in 2012, in order of election by ward, is:

-At the 2012 local government elections, a referendum was held to directly elect they Mayor and reduce the number of Wards from three to two, each electing four Councillors.
+At the 2012 local government elections, a referendum was held to directly elect the mayor and reduce the number of wards from three to two, each electing four councillors.
 The referendum was passed, with 55.96% voting in favour of the resolution.
-The changes will take place at the next local government elections, due to be held in 2016.